Corasinth/k-plus/README.md

 The long press options uses a premade function to generate a variable effect based on how long a key has been pressed.
 The built in function is used primarily for typing characters using `SendInput()`.

 The function for long presses, and long presses on release are identical in use.
-They take three paramters, as follows:
+They take three parameters, as follows:
 ```
 longPress(ThisHotkey, defaultString, longPressString)
 ```